 La Abundancia Bakery and Restaurant, East Boston.
 At this little Colombian place, the carne asada platter, plus two empanadas, makes for a perfect lunch for two people.
 This is the first place I tried Colombian empanadas, which are fried and crispy, and filled with a mix of meat and potatoes.

 Allston Diner, Allston.
-A slightly grungy, very hip diner with cartoons on screens, excellent french toast, and even better options for sides.
+A pretty grungy, very hip diner with cartoons on screens, excellent french toast, and even better options for sides.
 We got side portions of sausage gravy and mac and cheese!
 What a time to be alive!

 The Hot Dog Stand Outside Macy’s, Downtown.
 I am an avid fan of street meat and Boston does it very well.
 They have sauteed onions and peppers which is a nice touch, and several types of sauces beyond yellow mustard and ketchup.
 As someone who loves a hot dog with dijon, mayo, hot sauce and little barbecue sauce, I appreciate that.
 It’s also super cheap, as you can imagine.